evil-mad/plotink/README.md

 * ebb_serial.py - General routines for communicating with the EiBotBoard by USB serial.
 * ebb_motion.py - Motion-related routines for interacting with the robot.
-* plot_utils.py - Additional helper functions for managing the plot.
+* plot_utils.py - Additional helper functions for managing plots and their data.
+* text_utils.py - Additional helper functions for managing text.

 ## Python version support

-New versions, starting with Plotink version 1.1.0 (September 2020), require python 3.5 or newer.
+Latest version requires Python 3.6 or newer.

 A previous release, [Plotink version 1.0.1](https://pypi.org/project/plotink/1.0.1/), supports python 2.7 as well.